 Interestingly, in this version Mary gets friendly with a local mutt and meets her bedridden cousin Colin (Edan Hayhurst) before she meets Dickon (Amir Wilson), even before she gets access to the titular garden.
 Character-investment-wise, that seems like a good idea.
 The tragedy-stricken Uncle Craven (Colin Firth in one of these for a second time) is less intimidating and more sad, and perhaps a little less present.
 Groundskeeper Ben Weatherstaff is entirely absent in this version.

 Mary’s real enemy here is loneliness.
 Mrs Medlock (Julie Walters) is more distant and more bigoted than the other housekeepers, and Martha (Isis Davis) is much less a Yorkshire caricature.

 The garden itself is a magical place and gorgeously shot — a much larger, wilder, and more jungle-like a place than the manicured Victorian vision we’ve seen before.
-The robin is unconvincing CGI, unfortunately, though I suppose it’s better than dodgy stock footage, and where the CGI mimics and magically speeds up springtime growth, it’s actually lovely stuff.
+The robin is unconvincing CGI, unfortunately, but where the CGI mimics and magically speeds up springtime growth, it’s actually lovely stuff.

 A late-arriving fiery shift in the narrative from previous versions — borrowed from Rebecca, actually — helps the theme of letting go of the past, of cauterizing wounds, to predominate.

-Nice that the last one of these turns out to be the most delightful.
+Nice that the last one of these turns out to be so delightful.